 Most of the work is outdoors, in most weather conditions.
 A certain amount of flexibility may be required, as work is often disrupted by the weather.
 For some jobs safety equipment such as gloves, eye protectors and a hard hat will need to be worn.
 Gardening can be a very strenuous profession requiring lifting, digging and carrying.

-is needed for self-employed gardeners.
+A driving licence is needed for self-employed gardeners.

 To be a gardener, you should: